atolye15/checklist/checklists/coding-life-cycle-of-a-jira-issue.md

 Be sure all cases are covered.
 Even you already discussed the issue with the team, some new cases may come up to your mind.
 Don't hesitate to discuss AC one more time with the team!

 - [ ] Create a branch for the issue
 You should create a branch with a name like `feature/ABC-123_brief-description`.
-For bugs change `feature` with `bug` keyword.
+For bugs change `feature` with `bug` keyword

 - [ ] Push your branch to remote immediately.
 Since we have Jira-GitHub integration, you have to push the branch to remote in order to trigger "In Progress" transition on Jira